Karltobi03/Getting-and-Cleaning-Data-Course-Project/README.md

     6. train/y_train.txt - activity (from 1 to 6) for each measurement from the train set
     7. test/y_test.txt - activity (from 1 to 6) for each measurement from the test set

-# How script works
+# Steps of the script

-Script involves the following stages:

    1. Downloads to R ids and descriptions for features being measured in experiment from file features.txt.